zhengjia1/bbdc_bot/readme.md

 Requirements:
 1. Python 3.11 or later
 2. Working computer with access to the internet
-3. A Telegram channel with a bot and its API key (looks something like this: "1234567890:xxxxxxxxxxxxx"
+3. A Telegram group with a bot and its API key (looks something like this: "1234567890:xxxxxxxxxxxxx"

-This code only works for Class 3A (automatic) classes.
-You're welcome to submit a pull request if you'll like to suggest improvements.
+This software only works for Class 3A vehicles.
+If you have any idea about coding (in Python) and can contribute to this code, you are welcome to submit a pull request, or message me on Telegram: @windswaytreeaway

-To increase the frequency of requests to the BBDC server, you may change the upper and lower bound variables.
+You may adjust the frequency of the requests to the BBDC server by changing the lower and upper bounds in lines 8-11.
 Do note that, if you attempt to query the server too fast, you may be suspended for 48 hours.
 If this happens, do not log in during the 48 hour period, otherwise the timer will reset.

-These codes are not endorsed by BBDC, and neither am I affiliated or endorsed by BBDC.
+Note that I (along with this software) am not affiliated, endorsed, or employed by BBDC, and excessive polling of the site may result in your account being temporarily/permanently suspended from the BBDC service.